mrin9/multi-module-jersey-elasticsearch/README.md

-# Maven base multi module app with ElasticSearch
+# ELasticsearch Backend with Angular frontent

 Work in Progress ...